MicrosoftDocs/win32/desktop-src/wmformat/sample-extension-types.md

 <tbody>
 <tr class="odd">
 <td>WM_SampleExtensionGUID_OutputCleanPoint</td>
-<td>The data indicates whether the sample is a [<em>cleanpoint</em>](wmformat-glossary.md).
+<td>The data indicates whether the sample is a <a href="wmformat-glossary"><em>cleanpoint</em></a>.
 A value of zero indicates that the sample is not a cleanpoint.
 A non-zero value indicates that it is a cleanpoint.
 This sample data unit extension (DUE) type is used to keep track of cleanpoints when writing precompressed media streams that were encoded with third-party codecs.</td>
 </tr>
 <tr class="even">
 <td>WM_SampleExtensionGUID_Timecode</td>
-<td>The data is a [<strong>WMT_TIMECODE_EXTENSION_DATA</strong>](/windows/desktop/api/Wmsdkidl/ns-wmsdkidl-_wmt_timecode_extension_data) structure containing SMPTE time code data associated with the sample.The size for this DUE is always WM_SampleExtension_Timecode_Size, which is 14 bytes.<br/></td>
+<td>The data is a <a href="/windows/desktop/api/Wmsdkidl/ns-wmsdkidl-_wmt_timecode_extension_data"><strong>WMT_TIMECODE_EXTENSION_DATA</strong></a> structure containing SMPTE time code data associated with the sample.The size for this DUE is always WM_SampleExtension_Timecode_Size, which is 14 bytes.<br/></td>
 </tr>
 <tr class="odd">
 <td>WM_SampleExtensionGUID_FileName</td>